tunaflsh/tunaflsh/README.md

 ### Hi there 👋

+I'm a CS student (starting Master degree soon) interested in AI.
+I've been thinking about a universal solution to all problems since my childhood, and always thought the solution lies in maths.
+It turns out I should've been focusing on natural language.

+I don't know how or if you would reach out to me.
+But anyway, I speak English, German, Russian and Vietnamese.

+Here is my gist on AI papers I find important and relevant: [My Personal Collection of AI Papers](https://gist.github.com/tunaflsh/b391441be5254218ab665c64cef53272)

 <!--
 **tunaflsh/tunaflsh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.